-The goal of President is to be the first to get rid off all of the cards in your hand.
+The goal of President is to accumulate the most points by getting rid of all of the cards in your hand faster than the other players in each round.

 Playing the game